 Whitney Pier Community Background

-Whitney Pier is a community of 10,000 people, originating with the migration of individuals who arrived at the turn of the century to work at Sydney Steel and Whitney Pier is presently the most diverse multicultural community in Nova Scotia; there are residents with heritage links to: Black Loyalist, West Indies, French Acadian, Ukraine, Poland, Italy, Barbados, Asia, Ireland, Scotland.
+A community of 10,000 people, "The Pier" developed with the migration of individuals who arrived at the turn of the century to work at Sydney Steel and Whitney Pier is presently the most diverse multicultural community in Nova Scotia; there are residents with heritage links to: Black Loyalist, West Indies, French Acadian, Ukraine, Poland, Italy, Barbados, Asia, Ireland, Scotland.

-Additionally, Whitney Pier has the highest rate of single mother families in Nova Scotia.
+Additionally, Whitney Pier has the highest rate of single-mother families in Nova Scotia.
 With the closure of Sydney Steel, the unemployment rate rose rapidly – to approximately 45%.
 And, Whitney Pier is subject to the effects of North America’s worst environmental hazard – the tar ponds and coke ovens that resulted from more than 100 years of steelmaking.
-(Visit to learn more)
+(Visit www.muggah.org to learn more)